The responsible rabbit owner’s guide

 Whether they live indoors or out, rabbits can be very curious and keen to explore their environment.
 While they find different sights, smells and sounds highly stimulating, they’re not always aware that their inquisitive nature can land them in trouble.

-Here are some ideas for pet-proofing your home and garden:
+Here are some ideas for rabbit-proofing your home and garden:

 Microchipping rabbits